Coat of arms of the Holy See: Charges on the escutcheon

-The keys
+Keys

-The keys refer to the promise of Jesus Christ to Peter, "I will entrust to you the keys of the kingdom of heaven.
-Whatever you declare bound on earth shall be bound in heaven; whatever you declare loosed on earth shall be loosed in heaven."
-They are a symbol of the power the Catholic Church believes that Christ gave to Saint Peter and his successors, with the gold key signifying that the power reaches to heaven and the silver key that it extends to all the faithful on earth, the interlacing indicating the linking between the two aspects of the power, and the handles of the key being at the base to symbolize the power being in the hands of the pope.
+The keys refer to the promise of Jesus Christ to Peter: "I will entrust to you the keys of the kingdom of heaven.
+Whatever you declare bound on earth shall be bound in heaven; whatever you declare loosed on earth shall be loosed in heaven" (Matthew 16:19).
+They are a symbol of the power the Catholic Church believes that Christ gave to Saint Peter and his successors.
+The gold key signifies that the power reaches to heaven and the silver key that it extends to all the faithful on earth, their interlacing indicates the linking between the two aspects of the power, and the handles of the key being at the base symbolize the power being in the hands of the pope.

-The tiara
+Tiara

 While actual wearing of the papal tiara has been discontinued by John Paul I and his successors, it remains a papal heraldic symbol.
 A crown was added to the headgear of the Pope in 1130 to symbolize sovereignty over the Papal States.
 In 1301, Boniface VIII, at that time in conflict with Philip IV of France, added a second crown to indicate that his spiritual authority was superior to any civil power.
 In 1342, Benedict XII added a third crown to symbolize the superiority of papal religious authority over that of non-religious monarchs.
-The original significance of the three crowns was lost over time and they came to represent instead the pope's powers as priest, ruler and teacher.
+The original significance of the three crowns was lost over time and they came to represent instead the pope's powers as priest, ruler, and teacher.